 Emanuel students are able to take four A levels.
-However, we don't recommend this approach in most cases for a number of reasons:
+However, this option needs careful consideration for a number of reasons:

 - 1. To do four A levels is to take on a greater work load than the A level courses are designed for.
 The reason why the A level specifications were reformed is because the government was of the view that the previous versions were not sufficiently rigorous.
 The current linear A levels are more challenging, contain more examined material than was previously the case and all these exams are at the end of the second year.
-Managing the additional workload of four A levels is an unnecessary burden from the beginning of Lower Sixth, where students will find the step up to A level requirements challenging enough.
-By Upper Sixth, a likely scenario for a student doing four A levels is that they find themselves with a UCAS offer for three high grades but very reduced time to achieve these because eight extra periods of lessons per week takes away much of the timetabled study that their peers doing three subjects have available, and they have an additional 33% more homework (to be completed in far less time). - 2.
-Statistically, pupils in the past who have taken four A levels have underperformed in their final exams. - For successful university applications, students need the three best grades that they can achieve.
-Facing an offer of for example AAA - it would be unwise to continue with 4 A levels and risk getting AABB and losing the place, rather than excelling in 3.
+Managing the additional workload of four A levels is a sizeable burden from the beginning of Lower Sixth, where students will find the step up to A level requirements challenging enough.
+By Upper Sixth, a likely scenario for a student doing four A levels is that they find themselves with a UCAS offer for three high grades but very reduced time to achieve these because eight extra periods of lessons per week takes away much of the timetabled study that their peers doing three subjects have available, and they have an additional 33% more homework (to be completed in far less time). - Statistically, pupils who have taken four A levels have achieved a lower grade average than equivilent ability pupils taking three A levels. - 3.
+For successful university applications, students need the three best grades that they can achieve.
+Facing an offer of for example $A^AA - it$ would be unwise to continue with 4 A levels and risk getting AAAB and losing the place, rather than excelling in 3.